-This Guide will help you formulate your social media strategy, identify what kind of content you should create to promote your EKM online shop and links to different free platforms that can be used if you wish to automate your social media.
+This Guide will help you formulate your social media strategy, identify what kind of content you should create to promote your EKM online shop and link to different free platforms that can be used if you wish to automate your social media.

 When you have defined your social media strategy, you should have a plan of what kind of content you want to share to work with going forward.
 Of course, your social media strategy will change and evolve over time, but a strong strategy to begin with is a lot more effective than simply publishing posts ‘as-and-when’ with very little thought into them.
 Obviously, being consistent with your social media strategy is essential and it’s also a fantastic way to launch products on your shop.

-[tips]Rather than upload all of your products at once, do it incrementally, and each new product or product line that is added can be promoted in a blog post and across your social media for best results.
-This also works well in terms of search engines too, as they favour online shops which are constantly updated over shops that are built in their entirety and left to age - so adding your products incrementally really can help you encourage interest and build a following on social media. [/tips]
+[tips]Rather than upload all of your products at once, do it incrementally, and each new product or product line that is added can be promoted in a blog post and across your social media for the best results.
+This also works well in terms of search engines, as they favour online shops which are constantly updated over shops that are built in their entirety and left to age - so adding your products incrementally really can help you encourage interest and build a following on social media. [/tips]

-This is another fantastic method of promoting your shop to customers, and according to figures published by Marketing Week, email newsletters generate around £29 billion retail sales annually.
-In accordance with GDPR legislation, customers can sign up to a regular email newsletter where you can promote upcoming sales, discounts and new product ranges.
-Where customers have already purchased from you and have signed up to receive and email newsletter too, this is known as ‘remarketing’ - where you target existing customers on your EKM online shop.
+This is another fantastic method of promoting your shop to customers, and according to figures published by Marketing Week, email newsletters generate around £29 billion in retail sales annually.
+In accordance with GDPR legislation, customers can sign up for a regular email newsletter where you can promote upcoming sales, discounts and new product ranges.
+Where customers have already purchased from you and have signed up to receive an email newsletter too, this is known as ‘remarketing’ - where you target existing customers on your EKM online shop.

 Email marketing is:

-- Very cost effective;
+- Very cost-effective;